Uniswap/web3-react/README.md

 - https://conlan.github.io/compound-liquidator/
 - https://uniswap.info

 Open a PR to add your project to the list!
+If you're interested in contributing, check out [Contributing-Guidelines.md](./Contributing-Guidelines.md).

 ## Quickstart